woocommerce/woocommerce/readme.txt

 * Dev - Switched `woocommerce_ordered_again` hook to ref_array. #22425
 * Dev - `woocommerce_checkout_before_order_review_heading` action added in checkout form template. #22481
 * Dev - Add a filter, woocommerce_current_user_can_edit_customer_meta_fields, to bypass manage_woocommerce when editing customer meta fields. #22277
+* Dev - Adds filter on the return value of function 'get_item_tax_rates'.
+This gives developers the possibility to prevent the mandatory caching of tax rates. #22488
 * Fix - Fix W3C validation of single product page quantity input. #22333
 * Localization - Modify administrative regions of Greece to default to their english ISO 3166-2 names, instead of using the native GR names. #21945
 * Localization - Added US Minor Outlying Islands as states to avoid confusion with US. #22468